Marmeus/mad-hyperv/INSTALLATION.md

 # Installation Process

 Please, read the whole installation process carefully.
-It is not completely a copy and paste installation guide :exclamation:
+It is not entirely a copy-and-paste installation guide :exclamation:

 ## 1. Enable Hyper-V feature

-In order to enable Hyper-V on your Windows System, go to `Control Panel\Programs\Turn Windows features on or off\`, and then look for "Hyper-V".
+To enable Hyper-V on your Windows System, go to `Control Panel\Programs\Turn Windows features on or off\`, and then look for "Hyper-V".

 ![image-20230331180017528](Images/image-20230331180017528.png)